falkr/ttm4175/pages/unit-net1/teamwork.md

 1. On one of the hosts, use the command `ip route` to see the routing table.
 What is the entry you see?
 2. Verify that both nodes have connectivity with the `ping` command.
-First from ubuntu-host-1 and afterwards from ubuntu-host-2.
+First, by `ping`-ing ubuntu-host-2's IP address from ubuntu-host-1 and afterwards ubuntu-host-1's IP address from ubuntu-host-2.

+:tip:
+The basic syntax of the `ping` command is `ping <destination_ip_address>`, e.g., `ping 10.0.0.5`.
+The output contains per-packet statistics if there is a route to the target network and the target address can be reached or an error message otherwise.
+You can use `Ctrl+C` to stop sending packets.

 3. You can also capture packets that traverse your network using the Wireshark tool we've seen during the lecture.
 To do so, right-click the link, hit "start capture", make sure that "Start the capture visualization program" is checked, and confirm with "OK".
 4. Run `ping` again and observe what kind of packets / messages are exchanged.
 Do some research to figure out the broad use of the involved protocols (few sentences in your report are sufficient).
+You can also include a screenshot of your Wireshark window in the report if it helps with your explanations.